On the variety of general position problems under vertex and edge removal: Introduction

-For a general position set, one requires that the vertices of the set are in general position.
+For a general position set, that is, a set in which no three vertices lie on a common shortest path, one requires that the vertices of the set are in general position.
 This requirement can be generalized by requiring that the vertices of some set lie in general position with respect to the selected set.
 Using this idea, and considering the natural selections for sets to be considered, in~\cite{tian-2025} a variety of general position sets was defined as follows.
 First, for a given graph $G = (V (G), E(G))$ and a set of vertices $Z \subseteq V (G)$, two vertices $x, y \in V(G)$ are said to be {\em $Z$-positionable} if any shortest $x,y$-path intersects $Z$ at most in $x$ and $y$, that is, no inner vertex of the path lies in $Z$.
-Second, if $\overline{Z} = V(G)\setminus Z$, then the set $Z$ is \begin{enumerate} \item[(i)] a {\em general position set}, if every $u, v \in Z$ are $Z$-positionable; \item[(ii)] a {\em total general position set}, if every $u, v \in V(G)$ are $Z$-positionable; \item[(iii)] an {\em outer general position set}, if every $u, v \in Z$ are $Z$-positionable, and every $u \in Z$, $v \in \overline{Z}$ are $Z$-positionable; and \item[(iv)] a {\em dual general position set}, if every $u, v \in Z$ are $Z$-positionable, and every $u, v \in \overline{Z}$ are $Z$-positionable. \end{enumerate} Typically, we are interested in the cardinalities of largest such sets, which are respectively denoted by $\gp(G)$, $\gpt(G)$, $\gpo(G)$, and $\gpd(G)$, and called the {\em general position number}, the {\em total general position number}, the {\em outer general position number}, and the {\em dual general position number} of $G$.
+Second, if $\overline{Z} = V(G)\setminus Z$, then the set $Z$ is \begin{enumerate} \item[(i)] a {\em general position set}, if every $u, v \in Z$ are $Z$-positionable; \item[(ii)] a {\em total general position set}, if every $u, v \in V(G)$ are $Z$-positionable; \item[(iii)] an {\em outer general position set}, if every $u, v \in Z$ are $Z$-positionable, and every $u \in Z$, $v \in \overline{Z}$ are $Z$-positionable; and \item[(iv)] a {\em dual general position set}, if every $u, v \in Z$ are $Z$-positionable, and every $u, v \in \overline{Z}$ are $Z$-positionable. \end{enumerate} Typically, we are interested in the cardinalities of largest such sets, which are respectively denoted by $\gp(G)$, $\gpt(G)$, $\gpo(G)$, and $\gpd(G)$, and called the {\em general position number}, the {\em total general position number}, the {\em outer general position number}, and the {\em dual general position number} of $G$, respectively.
 If $\tau \in \{\gp, \gpt, \gpo, \gpd\}$, then a set $Z$ is a {\em $\tau$-set} if it has the corresponding property and $|Z| = \tau(G)$.
 Note that, by definition, $\gpt(G)\le \gpo(G)\le \gp(G)$ and $\gpt(G)\le \gpd(G)\le \gp(G)$.
-After being introduced in~\cite{tian-2025}, this variety has been also investigated on strong and lexicographic products of graphs~\cite{dokyeesun-2025+}.
+After being introduced in~\cite{tian-2025}, this variety has been also investigated on strong and lexicographic products of graphs~\cite{dokyeesun-2026}.

 The paper~\cite{dokyeesun-2025} investigates how removing a vertex or an edge affects the general position number of a graph.
 It is proved that ${\rm gp}(G-x)\leq 2{\rm gp}(G)$ holds for any vertex $x$ of a connected graph $G$ and that if $x$ lies in some ${\rm gp}$-set of $G$, then ${\rm gp}(G) - 1 \le {\rm gp}(G-x)$.
 On the other hand, ${\rm gp}(G-x)$ can be much larger than ${\rm gp}(G)$ also when $G-x$ is connected.
 For the edge removal it is proved that $\gp(G)/2\le \gp(G-e)\leq\ 2\gp(G)$ holds for any edge $e$ of $G$.
 In this paper we continue this line of research by investigating how removing a vertex or an edge affects the other three general position numbers.